Real-Dev-Squad/website-status/configuration.md

 ##  **1. How to Start**

-Follow this [link](https://github.com/Real-Dev-Squad/website-welcome/blob/main/CONTRIBUTING.md) to learn how to fork and pr.
+Follow this [link](https://github.com/Real-Dev-Squad/website-welcome/blob/main/CONTRIBUTING.md) to understand how to clone,fork and do a PR.